tjd1234/cmpt135spring2024/obsidian/135website2024/object-oriented programming.md

 The `Point` class declares `set_to_origin` to be a [[friend function]], which means `set_to_origin` is allowed to read/write private variables in its parameter `p`.

-Generally, you should avoid `friend` functions, since they allow objects to be changed in more ways, and that can makes your programs harder to understand, which makes it easier for bugs to occur and hide.
+> **Rule of Thumb** Generally, *avoid* `friend` functions.
+The problem is they allow objects to be changed in more ways, and that can make your code harder to understand and harder to use correctly.
 It's usually better to write a method instead of a `friend`.

 ### A Read-only Date Class
 Another common object-oriented pattern is to *not use [[setter|setters]]*: make the `Date` class *read-only*.
 This simplifies the `Date` class and makes it easier to use correctly.